Tryouts /Assessments

 The acceptance letter into the program will give parents the details on when training will commence.

 Summer training is typically during the morning/ afternoon on weekdays.
 Some programs train 8:30/9 am onwards.
 During the school year, starting in September, training begins from 4pm onwards on weekdays, and possibly on a Saturday or Sunday.
-The training days from September to June may differ from the training days in the summer.
 The finalized training days are communicated via email, when available.

 Readiness for a competition is communicated periodically.
 Typically, young, inexperienced athletes do not start competing immediately and must wait before the coach determines their readiness.